Xunnamius/hashnav/Docs/Documentation.md

 * Going to add an in-browser "console" to the playground (for you, IE)
 * Going to write a "HashNav builder"/"script element generator" (similar to MooTools's Core/More builders) to hopefully cut down on the documentation a bit
 * Unit test suite to easily perform rigorous and exhaustive tests on all of HashNav's components (should severly cut into the amount of bugs that may/might/could exist)
+* It has been suggested that the [explicitChange](#ObserverTriggers "Jump to it!") quantifier default to `true` instead of `false` when `HashNav_T-WildcardLogic.js` is available.
+I am leaning towards this.
+* In the spirit of maximum clarity: there will be a general consolidation of the terminology used in these docs. e.g. "query params" <-> "parameters" <-> "params" <-> "hash URI parameters" <-> etc.

 ##Documented Bugs
 * None yet, woot!

 Did you discover a new bug?
-[Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first.
+An inconsistency in the docs somewhere?
+Typo in the code?
+Please [Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first.

 ##License
-This work is mine; however, you may use and/or modify anything here however and whenever you want.
-Attribution etc. is not at all necessary (although welcomed :D).
+This code ships with the same lisence as the [MooTools framework](http://mootools.net "http://mootools.net").
+Basically: this work is mine; however, you may use and/or modify anything here however and whenever you want.
+Attribution etc. is not at all necessary (although *very* welcomed).
+Still, if you fix any bugs or add anything interesting, I'd like know ;).

 *Check the change log for more information on releases!*